userkess/myPay/README.md

-A paypal payment gatway to capture orders and payments using the paypal api (orders v2).
+A go payment gatway to capture orders and payments using the paypal api (orders v2).